Romania 13 min

 to clipboard

-If you're tired of the 9-to-5 grind, and you’re thinking of going it alone, there are few countries as well suited to self-employment as Romania.
+If you're tired of the 9-to-5 grind and you’re thinking of going it alone, there are few countries as well suited to self-employment as Romania.

-With a famously low tax rate and the benefit of EU membership, this enchanting and mysterious country offers a lot for independent contractors.
 Whether you’re looking to set up shop in the forward-looking, storied capital of Bucharest, the charming medieval old town of Sighişoara, or the rugged wilderness of the Carpathian mountains, it’s an ideal place to merge work and lifestyle — and come out on top financially, too.

 • Register your business in Romania